awarelabshq/testchimp-sdk/README.md

 [TestChimp](https://testchimp.io) empowers teams to capture what happens in their entire stack during manual testing / prod sessions, and create repeatable full-stack automation tests that cover the entire stack.

 TestChimp SDK consists of frontend and backend libraries for different technologies enabling TestChimp’s full stack capturing capabilities.
-Teams simply need to install the relevant SDKs (and configure) in their tech stack.
-After that, via Aware platform, they can then create automated full stack tests from the captured sessions.
+Teams simply need to install the relevant SDKs (and configure) in the tech stack.
+After that, via TestChimp platform, you can then create automated full stack tests from the captured sessions.

-Prerequisite: Your system should be instrumented with OpenTelemetry.
-Refer to guide [here](https://testchimp.io/blog/getting-started) for more details.
+While Frontend SDK is sufficient for capturing UI + API interactions, to enable Full Stack capture, TestChimp relies on OpenTelemetry instrumentation in your backend stack.
+Refer to guide [here]([https://testchimp.io/blog/getting-started](https://testchimp.io/blog/configuring-opentelemetry-data-export-to-testchimp)) for more details on setting up OTel and configuring an exporter for TestChimp.

 The sdk is organized as follows: